 Economic Growth in United Kingdom

-The United Kingdom's GDP growth from 2013 to 2022 was impacted by Brexit uncertainties and the COVID-19 pandemic.
-Early in the decade, the economy experienced steady, though moderate, growth.
+The United Kingdom's GDP growth over the last decade was impacted by Brexit uncertainties and the COVID-19 pandemic.
 The Brexit referendum in 2016 introduced prolonged economic uncertainty, affecting investment and growth.
-The pandemic caused a historic contraction in 2020, but a strong recovery followed in 2021-2022, albeit with ongoing challenges from Brexit-related trade disruptions and soft global economic conditions.
+The pandemic caused a historic contraction in 2020, followed by recovery.
+However, the UK economy is growing more slowly than in pre-Brexit years, dampened by trade frictions with the EU plus soft economic growth in mainland Europe.

 United Kingdom GDP Chart